-Many hotel managers complete associate's degree programs in hospitality management.
+Many hotel managers complete associate degree programs in hospitality management.
 This primary degree program trains students for entry-level supervisory roles in hotel management.
-Students take fundamental courses in English, business math, advertising, marketing, economics and hospitality management.
 Excellent interpersonal communication skills are also emphasized.
 Many degree programs combine traditional classroom learning with practical hotel management internships.
 Upon completion, students are capable of supervising various operational departments within hotels.
+Some courses include:

 Bachelor of Science in Hospitality Management Program

-A bachelor's degree program for hotel managers offers traditional, comprehensive business management knowledge and skills.
-Students take courses in hospitality, foodservice management, sanitation and safety, facility planning and management, managerial accounting and interior design.
-These courses enable future hotel managers to not only supervise daily operational staff but also advance short-term and long-term operations, finance, sales and marketing initiatives.
+A bachelor's degree program for hotel managers offers traditional, comprehensive business management knowledge, and skills.
+The courses covered in the program enable future hotel managers to not only supervise daily operational staff but also advance short-term and long-term operations, finance, sales, and marketing initiatives.
+Courses may include:

 Master of Management in Hospitality Program

-Graduate degree programs in hospitality are geared toward senior-level hotel administrators, such as general managers, district managers and hotel developers.
-A master's degree program focuses on hotel administration and includes advanced courses in accounting, finance, hotel management, facilities design, human resource management, communications, marketing and business law.
-This degree program strengthens entrepreneurial acumen and emphasizes a stream-lined approach to advertising, marketing and sales goals.
+Graduate degree programs in hospitality are geared toward senior-level hotel administrators, such as general managers, district managers, and hotel developers.
+This degree program strengthens entrepreneurial acumen and emphasizes a stream-lined approach to advertising, marketing, and sales goals.
+Some courses are:

 The American Hotel and Lodging Educational Institute offers various professional certifications for the hospitality industry.
 These certifications are voluntary and offer credibility for hotel executives.
 Larger hotel chains are requiring many general managers and hotel managers to complete professional certifications upon employment.